scream104/psych596/activities/power-analysis/power-analysis-instructions.md

 1. *test family* = F tests
 2. *statistical test* = ANOVA: Fixed effects, omnibus, one way
 3. *Type of power analysis* = A priori: compute required sample size
 4. *Inputs*: alpha err prob = .05, power = .8, groups = 3.
 For effect size, notice that G\*Power wants the effect size expressed as f *(don't get this confused with the F-statistic from an ANOVA)* - this refers to Cohen's f, which can be computed from the partial η<sup>2</sup> value that you have.
 Click on the "Determine" button to open the effect size calculator window in G\*Power.
-Then use the "Direct" option to enter your partial η<sup>2</sup> value and convert it to a Cohen's f.
+Select "Effect size from variance", then use the "Direct" option to enter your partial η<sup>2</sup> value and convert it to a Cohen's f.

 Click on the "calculate" button when you are ready.